Growing Peonies: Tips & Common Mistakes

 Mistake #2: Planting in Spring

 It’s easy to think spring is the time for planting, but you’ll actually want to plant the tubers in the fall.
 This allows the plant to establish roots before winter and produce blooms in the spring.
 Aim to plant your tubers in September or October.
+Fall is also a great time to divide your older plants to increase stock.

 Additionally, it will take about three years for your peony plants to reach full maturity, and it’s advisable to limit cutting the blooms for bouquets until the plant is mature.